DaniBodor/OrgaMovie_dummy/README.md

 This FiJi/ImageJ macro takes any number 4D (xyzt) \*.nd2 image files of organoids and creates color-coded (for depth) time-lapse movies.
 The macro will not run on recent versions of ImageJ.
 The most recent version of ImageJ that this has been stably tested on is 1.49b.
 Also, the macro currently only works from the workstation (DED-KOPS-001) in the Hubrecht Lab (2nd floor student room).
 If either of these is limiting for you, please talk to me to figure out a solution.

-The code is a fully automated adaptation of a macro poreviously created by Bas Ponsioen and  RenÃ© M Overmeer (?), first published in _[Targeting mutant RAS in patient-derived colorectal cancer organoids by combinatorial drug screening](https://elifesciences.org/articles/18489)_, eLife 2016;5:e18489 doi: 10.7554/eLife.18489.
+The code is a fully automated adaptation of a macro poreviously created by Bas Ponsioen and  René M Overmeer (?), first published in _[Targeting mutant RAS in patient-derived colorectal cancer organoids by combinatorial drug screening](https://elifesciences.org/articles/18489)_, eLife 2016;5:e18489 doi: 10.7554/eLife.18489.

 # Running the OrgaMovie Macro on the Workstation (DED-KOPS-001)